redhat-performance/clusterbuster/docs/clusterbuster.md

 The working directory is writable.

-The command should produce valid JSON (or empty output) on its stdout, which is incorporated into the report generated by Clusterbuster.
+The command should produce valid JSON (or empty output) on its stdout, which is incorporated into the report generated by ClusterBuster.
 All other output should be to stderr.

 There are two commands that can be used from the workload: